mavlink/MAVSDK-docs/en/cpp/README.md

 ## Contributing/Extending

-The [Contributing](../contributing/README.md) section contains everything you need to contribute to the C++ API, including topics about building the SDK from source code, running our integration and unit tests, and all other aspects of core development.
+The [Contributing](../contributing/README.md) section contains everything you need to contribute to project, including topics about building the SDK from source code, running our integration and unit tests, and all other aspects of core development.

-> **Tip** Developers who want to create plugins and contribute to the API will need to [build the library ](../contributing/build.md) (and other programming language wrappers) from source.

 ## Troubleshooting